 - How the source content is relevant to your topic

-- Methodology used by the author
+- The methodology used by the author

 - Advantages and disadvantages of author’s arguments.

+In case you already have this work done, but it requires some simple changes and proofreading, follow the link http://dissertationadvice.net/qualified-expert…-in-proofreading and get some good pieces of advice and consultation!
 Each annotated bibliography can be formatted in a chronological or alphabetical order.
 However, your professor may ask you to place an annotation according to the topic division.